saintcruor/saintcruor/README.md

 <img align="left" src= "https://files.catbox.moe/kga7rm.gif" width="200" height="200" > <b> <em> " DO NOT INTERACT !!!
 I WILL BITE YOU !!! " </em> </b>

-<a href="https://dni-criteria.carrd.co/" title="Link to carrd listing basic dni criteria">the basics</a>, xenosatanist, radqueer, proship (including alts: darkship, comship. peacefic is ok), anti-endogenic and <a href="https://pluralpedia.org/w/Willogenic" title="definition">willogenic</a> systems, pro-contact / complex contact paraphilia, zionists/stand with israel, over 19 (18 is thin ice), anti-furries, anti-therians, against selfshipping.
-And also against paraphiles (that at most seek help, or are anti-contact.)
+<a href="https://dni-criteria.carrd.co/" title="Link to carrd listing basic dni criteria">the basics</a>, xenosatanist, radqueer, proship/comship/darkship*, anti-non traumagenic systems, pro-contact / complex contact paraphilia, zionists/stand with israel, over 19 (18 is thin ice), queer exclusionists (anti-lesboy, anti-gaybian)

-psuedocest shippers like athur x john i fucking HATE you, along with dutch x john or arthur. side eye.
-Vanderbell and morbell will get you blocked instantly too, sorry. i also hate bill williamson.
+We personally avoid fans of hazbin hotel/helluva boss, dandy's world, eddsworld, mouthwashing, supernatural, mandela catalogue, the magnus archives, and SMPs, but we wouldn't entirely stop you.

-if you make sensual jokes or carnal comments we'll stop talking to you, you're weird. we dont like you.
+*not into shipcourse, but those communities are problematic in themself.
+Keep your fantasies to yourself creeps.

 <p align="center">  ════════════════════════════════════════════════════════════════════════ </p>